 “The Rough Concrete Surfaces of Perret’s Notre-Dame du Raincy.”
 In Still Life, edited by Jennifer Bonner, 276-81.
 New York: Actar, 2016. >>> View PDF

 In 1923, the French architect and builder Auguste Perret caused an uproar by exposing the cast concrete structure of a new monumental civic building.
 His design for the church of Notre-Dame du Raincy celebrates the aesthetic and architectural potential of what Western architects had until then largely viewed as a liability: the rugged, streaked, stained, and cracked surfaces of naked concrete.
-In the wake of this project and its seminal influence, designers and the public alike increasingly equated visible concrete with modern architecture.
+After the completion of this widely-publicized project, designers and the public alike increasingly equated visible concrete with modern architecture.

 “The Super-Urban House.”
 In The Building, edited by José Aragüez, 98-105.
 Lars Müller Publishers.
 Zurich: Lars Müller, 2016. >>> View PDF

 Architects could learn a thing or two from recent suburban developer houses.
 Though such buildings are widely scorned for their architectural boorishness, their plans contain strange, unprecedented kinds of spaces.
-These spaces echo the consequences of the modern communication systems that have taken over our lives in the last twenty-five years.
+These spaces resonate with the consequences of the modern communication systems that have taken over our lives during the last twenty-five years.

 “The Overlooked Interruption: On the new Maki and Associates Astor Place Building.”
 Very Vary Veri no. 1 (2014): 73-78. >>> View PDF